 We are proud to partner with the Allegheny County Health Department to use nationally proven models for healthy corner store development as part of the food access solution for low-income neighborhoods and the people who live in them.

-We are also proud of the fact that eight of our nine current Fresh Corners store owners are people of color, and two are women of color.
+We are also proud of the fact that eight of our nine current Fresh Corners store owners are people of color.

 Food Bucks and Fresh Corners